Traditional Extract vs. Fresh Plant Tincture: What’s the Difference?

 On the other hand, it can be difficult to tell how old the herb is.
 Suppliers often have trouble telling where it comes from, and there can be significant variations depending on how the grower harvested, dried and processed the plant material.

-Fresh plant tinctures are made from fresh plant material taken straight from the field into processing without drying.
+Fresh tinctures are made from fresh plant material taken straight from the field into processing without drying.
 The plant material is processed within hours of harvest to avoid any deterioration or loss of actives.

 In late 2014, PPC Herbs was approached by Ronald and Marleen Van de Winckel who had established Marleen Herbs of Tasmania.
-Ronald and Marleen had vast herb growing experience from years of growing medicinal herbs in the Netherlands.
-In 2010, they had moved to Australia and established their new farm near Sheffield in pristine Northern Tasmania.
-Although they were exporting many tinctures back to Europe, they wanted to introduce their fresh plant tinctures to Australian herbalists.
+Ronald and Marleen had vast herb-growing experience from years of growing medicinal herbs in the Netherlands.
+In 2010, they moved to Australia and established their new farm near Sheffield in pristine Northern Tasmania.
+Although they were exporting many tinctures back to Europe, they wanted to introduce their fresh tinctures to Australian herbalists.
 PPC Herbs was the perfect partner, due to our well-established preference for Australian Organically Certified herbs.

-PPC Herbs launched the new range of fresh plant tinctures in March 2015 with an initial selection of 60 herbs.
+PPC Herbs launched the new range of fresh tinctures in March 2015 with an initial selection of 60 herbs.
 In 2017 that has expanded to 110 species.
 Every one of these is organically grown in Tasmania by Marleen, Ronald and their family.

-How do you use fresh plant tinctures?
+How do you use fresh herbal tinctures?

 PPC Herbs does express the dosages in drops to differentiate between the two ranges.
 Therefore, a typical dosage of 20-40 drops three times daily still translates to 20-40 mL per week, matching a typical traditional extract dosage.